carpentries-incubator/swc_github_flow/for_novice_contributors.md

     ![navigating_to_a_branch2](images/navigating_to_a_branch2.PNG)

-8. Once on your new branch, press the green “Compare and Pull Request Button” on the right:
+8. Once on your new branch, press the green *“Compare and Pull Request"* button on the right:

     ![compare_and_pull_request](images/compare_and_pull_request.PNG)
     *Example where the name of the most recently pushed branch is called 'test-branch'*